The Seton's of Meldrum Descent

 ((a)) William Fraser, succeeded his grandfather as 11th Lord Salton.

-((2)) Sir John Seton, 7th of Meldrum, succeeded his father.
+((2)) Sir John Seton, 7th of Meldrum, Kt.
 He studied Law at the Univ. of Bologna in Italy, where his Arms may still be seen painted in Fresco and dated 1603.
-He died in 1619, dsp.
+He succeeded his father, but died in 1619, dsp.

 m.
 Grisel Stewart (dau of Earl of Atholl)

-((3)) William Seton, 8th of Meldrum, called as "Mr. Walter Seaton" at Chancellor Seton's funeral in 1622. (succeeded his brother 1619, and broke the tetrie and willed Meldrum Estate to his niece Elizabeth Seton circa 1623, he dsp 1635).
-The line then passed to the descendants of John Seton of Lumphart, Broomhill and Mounie (below).
+((3)) William Seton, 8th of Meldrum, called as "Mr. Walter Seaton" at Chancellor Seton's funeral in 1622. (succeeded his brother 1619, and to his uncle George Seton of Barra on the 3rd April, 1627.
+He broke the tetrie and willed the Meldrum Estate to his niece Elizabeth Seton circa 1623, he dsp 1635).
+He disponed the Estate of Barra to his cousin Alexander Seton of Pitmedden, and the lineal descent of Seton of Meldrum passed to the descendants of John Seton of Lumphart, Broomhill and Mounie (below).

 m.
 Anne Crichton (dau of Sir James Crichton of Frendraught)